 Sea Turtle Conservation Program

-Mission: The Sea Turtle Conservation Program (STCP) protects endangered and threatened sea turtle species in Miami-Dade County through conservation, education and community outreach.
+The Miami-Dade County Sea Turtle Conservation Program, a division of the Miami-Dade Parks, Recreation and Open Spaces Department provides protection to the endangered and threatened sea turtle species in Miami-Dade County through conservation, education, and community outreach.

-Learn more about our magnificent sea turtles through a presentation conducted by one of our sea turtle specialists.
+Explore the wonders of these ancient creatures that visit our South Florida beaches without having to leave dry land.
+Learn more about our magnificent sea turtles; what they eat, why they come to our shores and what our program does on a daily basis in a presentation conducted by one of our knowledgeable sea turtle specialists.
 Presentations include real sea turtle artifacts such as shells, skulls and the different items that they eat.
-You'll learn about what they eat, why they come to our shores and where they are found.

 For up to 35 students:

 - $75 for an additional presentation of the same program, on the same day

 Large group rate

 - $199 for first presentation

 - $99 for an additional presentation of the same program, on the same day, up to five

 Learn more about sea turtles through our Nighttime Hatchling Release Program.
 This is a once in a lifetime experience for the public to learn more about our sea turtles and to observe them being released by STCP staff on the beach at night.
 Tickets are a $10 donation, which is used to benefit our sea turtle programs and conservation efforts.
 Tickets sell out quick and sales for the hatchling release program typically start July 1.
 Visit the Miami-Dade County Parks Sea Turtle Conservation Program's Facebook page for updates on ticket sales.